• Skip to main content

 Tips to make best crack potatoes

-1. Original recipe calls for frozen hash browns.
-It’s easy and quick to make with store bought hash brown.
+1. Crack potatoes are usually made using frozen hash browns.
+It’s easy and quick to make with store-bought hash browns.
 Having said that, this recipe works great with fresh potatoes too.
 Make sure to dice potatoes evenly so they all cook together.

 2. Use dry ranch seasoning mix.
 Bottled stuff won’t taste good for the recipe.

-3. If you want extra creamy crack potatoes, add ½ cup more sour cream.
+3. If you want extra creamy potatoes, add ½ cup more sour cream.

 4. Using real bacon always is best.
-You can also use bacon fat reserved from cooking your own bacon to cook potatoes.
+You can also use bacon fat reserved from cooking bacon to cook potatoes.

 close view of creamy cheesy loaded potatoes baked in casserole dish